Making Single Guitar Pickups

 The first part of the bobbin that we need to buy or create is called the Flatwork.
 Flatwork usually looks very similar to the image in Fig 1.

-In the image, what we are looking at is actually three sets of flatwork, each color is one set.
+In this image, we’re looking at three sets of flatwork; each color is one set.
 We will only need one set for our pickup.

 The larger piece is the bottom and the smaller piece is the top.
-Looking at this image we can see the holes that will be used to attach the pickup to the guitar (Fig 2).
+Looking at the image below, we can see the holes that will be used to attach the pickup to the guitar (Fig 2).

-We can also see two metal eyelets where we will attach each end of the coil wire, we will attach the larger 2 conductor lead wire to these same metal posts.
+We can also see two metal eyelets where we’ll attach each end of the coil wire.
+We will attach the larger 2 conductor lead wire to these same metal posts.
 (Fig 3)

-The hole that is between the two metal posts is where we will pass the two conductor lead wires, and bind them to the flatwork so that the wires do not move and tug on the two metal posts.
+The hole in between the two metal posts is where we’ll pass the two conductor lead wires and bind them to the flatwork, so that the wires can’t move and tug on the two metal posts.

-The six larger holes in a straight line on both parts of the flatwork are for the posts (steel posts or alnico magnetic posts) to pass through.
-The smaller center hole in both parts of the flatwork is something specific to this brand and is not needed in our pickup.
+The six larger holes on each piece of the flatwork are for the posts (steel posts or alnico magnetic posts) to pass through.
+The smaller center hole in each piece is specific to this brand and not is needed in our pickup.

 Making single coil guitar pickups – Flatwork by Hand

-If you want to make these parts by hand there are many different things that you can use, from good quality craft popsicle sticks, to plexiglass.
+If you want to make these parts by hand, there’s a wide variety of objects that you can use, from craft popsicle sticks to plexiglass.
 I made a pickup using a flat wood molding for kitchen cabinets.
-You will want to use a non-conducting material, at least until you have an informed reason not to, and you are going to want to use something that is not going to warp or crack over time.
+You’ll want to use a non-conducting material, at least until you have an informed reason not to, and you’re going to want to use something that’s not going to warp or crack over time.

 Your flatwork will not need to be shaped exactly the same as the image above.
 It can be square or rectangular, for instance, but it has to fit into your guitar, so it’s going to end up being pretty similar in shape.
 It’s best to try to trace one of your existing pickups and carefully mark the position of each of the holes that you will need.

-The first two holes that we will need to drill are the ones in the bottom section of flatwork that connect the pickup to the guitar.
+The first two holes that we’ll need to drill are the ones in the bottom section of flatwork that connect the pickup to the guitar.
 Everything else can be worked around and can give your pickup “character,” but if these two holes are wrong, you won’t be able to use the pickup at all.
-Once you are positive that you have those holes right, it’s time to drill the six larger holes for the posts in both the top and bottom section of the flatwork.
-Let’s hope that you were able to get a good trace, these holes need to line up with each string or you might not get the best reading for that string.
+Once you’re positive that you have those holes right, it’s time to drill the six larger holes for the posts in both the top and bottom sections of the flatwork.
+Let’s hope that you were able to get a good trace; these holes need to line up with each string, otherwise you may get an subpar reading.